ishandhanani/tennisR/README.md

 a.
 A running percent win statistic for each player throughout the year.
 Previous studies have included a positive “penalty” term for better recent performance

-A copy of my code can be found on my GitHub repository labeled tennisR